davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 ![Image of a useless stack trace](images/nosourcemaps.png)

 The error came from line 1 of our bundle.
 This is technically true, since our bundle is minified and all the code is on one line.
-Since we aren't editing this file directly, we have no idea where this error came from.
+Since we aren't editing this file directly, we have no idea where this error came from in our original source code.

 The solution to this is a feature that most browsers support called _sourcemaps_.